What you need to know: vaping, alcohol, drugs and safe driving

 • Inflammation can lead to malaise (generally feeling unwell).

 • Alcohol increases inflammation in the body.
-Inflammation contributes to the malaise that people feel when they are sick, so it may play a role in hangover symptoms as well.
+Inflammation contributes to the malaise that people feel when they are sick, so it may also play a role in hangover symptoms.

 • Acetaldehyde exposure can lead to inflammation in organs.

-• When alcohol is broken down by the liver, it creates the compound acetaldehyde.
-This is a toxic, short-lived by-product, which leads to inflammation in the liver, pancreas, brain, gastrointestinal tract, and other organs.
+• When the liver breaks down alcohol, it creates the compound acetaldehyde.
+This is a toxic, short-lived by-product that leads to inflammation in the liver, pancreas, brain, gastrointestinal tract, and other organs.

-• While drinking, you may feel calmer, more relaxed, and even euphoric, but the brain quickly adjusts to those positive effects as it tries to maintain balance.
+• While drinking, you may feel calmer, more relaxed, and even euphoric, but the brain quickly adjusts to those positive effects to maintain balance.
 So when the buzz wears off, people can feel more restless and anxious than before they drank.

 Because we all break down alcohol differently, it is hard to know how many drinks will cause a hangover.
 Any time you drink until you are “drunk”, there is a chance you could have a hangover the next day.

-The only way to completely avoid a hangover is to not drink alcohol at all.
-Drinking in moderation, i.e. less than one or two standard drinks, is the next best way to avoid hangover.
-Only time will cure a hangover.
-There is no way to speed up the brain’s recovery from alcohol use—drinking coffee, taking a shower, or having an alcoholic beverage the next morning will not cure a hangover.
+There is no way to speed up the brain’s recovery from alcohol use—drinking coffee, taking a shower, or having an alcoholic beverage the following day will not cure a hangover.

 I’ve seen things at the chemist that say they are ‘hangover cures’ - do they work?